abhijeetsharma200/OpenCV-Wiki/Graph-API.md

 * Only Windows platform is tested and supported with Hardware Acceleration DX11

 According to `oneVPL` dispatcher the user is free to choose preferred acceleration type.
-But default deployment of VPL implementation driver supply hardware acceleration only which means that ALL decoding operations uses hardware acceleration.
+But default deployment of VPL implementation driver supply hardware acceleration only which means that ALL decoding operations use hardware acceleration.
 It is possible only to clarify to G-API oneVPL Source what types of memory should produce oneVPL Source in its own `cv::MediaFrame` as result.
 If no parameters described `mfxImplDescription.AccelerationMode` have passed during G-API oneVPL source construction then `cv::MediaFrame` will carry CPU memory as frame data (it means copy from CPU to acceleration during decode operation and back again).
 In otherwise, let's assume we passed `CfgParam::create_acceleration_mode("MFX_ACCEL_MODE_VIA_D3D11"))`, a `cv::MediaFrame` would carry GPU memory as data in DX11Texture2D inside and would require using `cv::MediaFrame::access` to get it's value.

 * G-API oneVPL Source support video decoding either using RAW video stream formats (see onVPL support codes) and inner demultiplexing using `Microsoft Foundation Primitives`.

 Implementation doesn't rely on file extension to choose format because usually it might be wrong.
-Instead the following interface is provided: If no parameters described `mfxImplDescription.mfxDecoderDescription.decoder.CodecID` have passed during G-API oneVPL source construction then implementation try out demultiplexing schema; if specific codecId is set ( for example `CfgParam::create_decoder_id(MFX_CODEC_HEVC)`) then implementation assume RAW stream unconditionally
+Instead the following interface is provided: If no parameters described `mfxImplDescription.mfxDecoderDescription.decoder.CodecID` have passed during G-API oneVPL source construction then implementation try out demultiplexing schema; if specific codecId is set ( for example `CfgParam::create_decoder_id(MFX_CODEC_HEVC)`) then implementation assume RAW stream unconditionally.

 Please use environment variable `OPENCV_LOG_LEVEL=Info` at least to consider full description in case of any source file errors but usually default level `OPENCV_LOG_LEVEL=Warn` is enough

 Testing G-API